ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 The CLI and API also supports the **User Data** field.
 {: note}

 This cloud-config script example automatically configures an instance storage `/dev/vdb` block device.
 If you only reboot your virtual server, this configuration continues to work since the configuration and data persists.
 However, if you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
 This situation would require the cloud-init steps to be manually run again.
-By default, the clould-config script is only run on first boot.
+By default, the cloud-config script is only run on first boot.
 You can also edit the cloud-init section of the cloud.config file so that the cloud-init steps are automatically run on each boot.
 For the steps, see the [Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot](#edit-cloud-init-run-cloud-config-each-boot) section.

 ### Configuring a two disk instance storage by using cloud-config script
 {: #configure-two-disk}